Alonso-del-Arte/algebraic-integer-calculator/Basics.md

 In my opinion, non-UFDs are far more interesting.
 And for each degree higher than 1, there are infinitely many rings that are not UFDs.

+### The Euclidean algorithm for GCD

+Euclid was an ancient Greek mathematician who wrote down many important facts of basic mathematics.
+Among those is what might be the simplest algorithm for determining the greatest common divisor of two integers in $\mathbb Z^+$.
+That algorithm is easily adapted for all of $\mathbb Z$, and with a little more effort for other rings

+(FINISH WRITING)

+(FINISH WRITING)

 ### Ideals

 In a sense, ideals ideals impose unique factorization on domains that are not